Omar-Muhamad/CineScope/README.md

 ### Setup

-- Clone the project using git-bash or Githup Desktop.
+- Clone the project using git-bash or GitHub Desktop.
 - Open the project folder with VSCode or any Editor.
 - Open the terminal and navigate to the project folder.